david-torres/skrapa/README.md

 user_agent = "Skrapa" # the user agent sent to websites allowed_domains = ["example.com"] # restrict any follow actions to these domains
 delay = 1 # introduce a delay in seconds
-random_delay = 1 # introduce a random delay in seconds

 # multiple pipeline blocks instruct Skrapa what to do
 [[pipeline]]